elushka/smartmory_ble/README.md

-# smartmory_ble
+Smartmory BLE

-New app with BLE functionality
+- New app with BLE functionality

+iOS
+	ionic cordova prepare ios

+	(use Xcode to port app to iPhone)

+Android
+	ionic cordova run android